 My son Chase wasn’t as under the radar as Nadine was, but he was reading at a lower level.
-So, when they were both invited to the camp the following summer, I knew it was the best choice.
-The camp gave him so much confidence.
+So, when they were both had a chance to access support, I knew it was the best choice.
+The program gave him so much confidence.
 Chase deals with ADHD, but the volunteers didn’t discourage him for learning at a slower pace—they were patient with him.

 Now that I’m a literacy teacher myself, I understand that reading is confidence.
 That’s why I push for these camps.
 If any parent has access to them, they need to jump right in with their kids.